 3. Every organized effort has some basic principles, factors, and rules.
 Every business, educational, government or religious organization has common basic managerial principles.
 If there is a difference at all, it is that of a technical skill or nature of a job.
 Universality never means that one particular job should be performed by every manager.
 But it means that all jobs have principles in common that must be followed by every type of manager.

-an efficient manager in a bank.
+4. Universality of management can be judged from the fact that a hockey captain can become an efficient manager in a bank.
 An army general can effectively hold a position of a company or a country, although the nature of technical work is quite different in both the places; but the principles of performing the jobs are the same.

 Arguments Against Universality